 Forms that are not optimally adapted are 'selected out' of business.
-Yet we can see that organizations have to adapt and this calls for a certain level of slack in the structure.
-Slack can be seen as resources that are not committed and which can be used - some might call it waste or inefficient use of resources.
+Yet we can see that organizations have to adapt, and this calls for a certain level of slack in the structure.
+Slack can be seen as resources that are not committed and that can be used - some might call it waste or inefficient use of resources.

 While adaptation explains to some extent whether organizations survive or not, it is not the only explanation.
 Hannan and Freeman (1979) argued that selection rather than adaptation is important.
 Structural inertia impedes adaptation such that organizations drift away from their environment and are replaced by others that are better equipped to survive.
 A powerful fact in favour of this argument is that lists of the top 100 or top 500 companies in a country change over time.
-What proportion of the organizations in business 50 years ago is still trading?
+What proportion of the organizations in business 50 years ago are still trading?
 How many companies in the top 100 list of 1980, 2000 and 2010 are still in business?
-There are no exact answers to these questions but it is likely that the
+There are no exact answers to these questions, but it is likely that the attrition rate is quite high.
+Failure is common.
+Selection rather than adaptation is a strong argument here.
+Inertia also explains why it seems many organizations need to experience a 'survival-threatening crisis' before they embark on meaningful change processes (Schaefer, 1998).